 - An approach to ventilation that ensures rooms can be repurposed in the future and still comply with regulations for thermal comfort and indoor air quality

 - The use of PV and heat pumps to achieve the energy efficiency requirements of Part L, Local Planning Policy and BREEAM

 - An external lighting scheme to cover a c10,000m² area of parking, drop off areas, access routes, pedestrian areas and inner courtyard

 - Design of a dedicated substation and a power distribution infrastructure that is future-proofed to support the growth of the school.

-Situated in the Tadpole Garden Village in Swindon, GWA welcomed its first pupils in September 2018 and over the following five years will grow to accommodate 1,200 students.
+Situated in the Tadpole Garden Village in Swindon, GWA welcomed its first pupils in September 2018 and has grown to accommodate 1,200 students.

 Images courtesy of John Seaman Photography